dotnet/msbuild/documentation/wiki/Logging-Internals.md

 Processing from `EventRedirectorToSink` differs.
 This is given by injection of a single sink `BuildEventArgTransportSink` (injected via [`InitializeNodeLoggers`](#InitializeNodeLoggers)) as a consumer of `EventRedirectorToSink` data:

 * There is single `BuildEventArgTransportSink` per build, that consumes data from all `EventRedirectorToSink`.
 The data are enriched with the SinkId (AKA LoggerId) - the Id was created during the Logger registration and remoted to the OOP node together with the [`LoggerDescription`](#LoggerDescription).
-* `BuildEventArgTransportSink` bundles the tracing data (instance of `BuildEventArgs`) together with the SinkId and passes it down the pipeline that enqueues data for remoting to the Entrypoint Node.
+* `BuildEventArgTransportSink` bundles the tracing data (instance of `BuildEventArgs`) together with the SinkId and passes it down the pipeline that enqueues data for remoting to the Scheduler Node.

 Simplified diagram of the flow (calls within the single component are omitted):